≡ Menu

 • Poor medication compliance

 Unlike some conditions where family history significantly impacts underwriting, family history of peptic ulcers has minimal influence on your insurance prospects.
-Peptic ulcers are caused primarily by H. pylori infection or medication use rather than hereditary factors, so underwriters don’t typically inquire about or consider family ulcer history.
+Peptic ulcers are caused primarily by H. pylori infection or medication use rather than hereditary factors.

 Frequently Asked Questions